 - Make healthy lifestyle choices.
 Counter the risks of developing heart disease by making heart-healthy lifestyle choices.
 Don't smoke or use tobacco products.
 Get regular physical activity.
 Eat a healthy diet focusing on fruits, vegetables, whole grains and low-fat protein.
 Maintain a healthy weight.
 And get regular health screenings to check your blood pressure and cholesterol levels to detect early signs of heart disease.

 - Seek regular follow-up care.
-See your health care provider regularly to ensure that the benefits of hormone therapy continue to outweigh the risks, and for cancer screenings such as mammograms and pelvic exams.
+See your doctor regularly to ensure that the benefits of hormone therapy continue to outweigh the risks, and for cancer screenings such as mammograms and pelvic exams.

 Women of all ages should take heart disease seriously.
-Among U.S. women, nearly 1 in 3 deaths each year is due to heart and blood vessel (cardiovascular) disease.
+Among U.S. women, more than 1 in 5 deaths each year is due to heart and blood vessel (cardiovascular) disease.